fahimabrar/CallofBurger-JavaGame/README.md

 ## Call of Burger

-- a simple runnig game built with Java for university course
+- a simple running game built with Java for university course
 - I use multiple screenshot of roads to give a feelings of video game

 ### To play